-25 Apr Is It a Match?
-How to Find a Clothing Supplier for Your Boutique
+25 Apr Find a Clothing Supplier for Your Boutique

 Buying inventory to sell in your fashion boutique is a major investment.
 It’s crucial to research all your possible options and ask potential clothing suppliers the right kinds of questions.
-This is a two-part blog, so, in this first part, we’ll cover how to find wholesale clothing suppliers and clothing manufacturers.
+This is a two-part blog, so, in this first part, we’ll cover how to find a wholesale clothing supplier and clothing manufacturer for your boutique.
 In the next segment, we’ll delve into how to evaluate the prospects you’ve found.

 Without further ado, let’s get started!